FedyCCodes/Netflix-SwiftUI/README.md

 All the pictures were taken from:

-- [Netflix INC](https://www.netflix.com/): The netflix website directly
+- [Netflix INC](https://www.netflix.com/): The Netflix website directly
 - [Google](https://google.com/): From google images on the first results of certain shows